-The Citadel Fleet is comprised of Enlisted Crew and Commissioned Officers.
-For civilians enlisting in the Fleet and serving a five year mission (after training is completed) is one way to earn citizenship in the galactic Citadel Confederacy.
-For people who already have citizenship and who join the Fleet, they are granted officer status and receive command training at the Cit Fleet Academy.
+The Situdel Fleet is comprised of Enlisted Crew and Commissioned Officers.
+For civilians enlisting in the Fleet and serving a five year mission (after training is completed) is one way to earn citizenship in the galactic Situdel Confederacy.
+For people who already have citizenship and who join the Fleet, they are granted officer status and receive command training at the Fleet Academy.

 Crew receive their training at the Academy, or at one of the training outposts.
 It is not uncommon for the enlisted and commissioned cadets to butt heads.
 Enlisted often feel as if they are treated as second-class personnel since commissioned cadets receive more in-depth training, have better living facilities and garner greater social respect.
 Enlisted often feel it is patently unfair that officers are granted command status merely by virtue of their pre-established citizenship.